MozeZsz/betterQueue/README.md

 - The `add_elements` method is similar to `add_element`, but it allows adding multiple elements at once.
 - The `get_element` method is used to retrieve an element from the queue.
 - The `shuffle_queue` method is used to randomly rearrange the elements in the queue.

+## Error Handling

+The Queue class raises two custom exceptions:

+- `QueueFullException`: This exception is raised when an attempt is made to add an element to a queue that has reached its maximum length.
+- `QueueEmptyException`: This exception is raised when an attempt is made to retrieve an element from an empty queue.

 ## Usage